 Gordon: If you're asking me "Did the good guys win?"
 Yes, the good guys won, Batman.
 But, I won't know if it was worth it for a very long time...

 - Angel & Faith: Nadira spends most of the first season's run singlemindedly obsessed with getting revenge on Angel/Twilight, Pearl, and Nash for their slaughter of her Slayer squad, of which she was the Sole Survivor thanks to Willow's intervention.
-In the final issue, after being nearly burned to death by Nash and killing him in turn with Faith's help, Faith tries to comfort Nadira by assuring her she had finally gotten her revenge, but Nadira has realized that it was never worth it in the first place and tells Faith as such.
+In the final issue, after being nearly burned to death by Nash and killing him in turn with Faith's help, Faith tries to comfort Nadira by assuring her she had finally gotten her revenge, but Nadira just tells her that it was never worth it in the first place.

 - Game Theory has Nanoha pondering this, after all the pain and suffering everyone went through because of the quest to revive Alicia.
 But in the end, Alicia is brought back successfully, and Nanoha decides that it was worth it.